 Psst!
 Is chasing waterfalls kinda your thing?
 Are you also an avid hiker?
 Check out these incredible Oregon waterfall hikes and see which ones you need to add to your bucket list.

-No list of Portland hikes would be complete without at least one (or several!) waterfall hikes.
+No list of hikes in Oregon near Portland would be complete without at least one (or several!) waterfall hikes.
 Dry Creek Falls is an ideal, easily accessible hike, not over-congested with crowds.

 You follow a section of the PCT through dense woods and seasonal wildflowers to reach a 75-foot waterfall flowing from basalt rock formations.
 It’s a great city escape easily enjoyed with children or your pup.